Extension and Basement

 Two Storey Plus Basement

 Our design creates a two storey extension in copper cladding.
 This sits over a single storey extension that projects slightly further and is finished in brickwork to match the house.
 Both extension elements use very large crittal-style glazing.
 The house had a cellar under part of it which we have extended and converted in to a proper basement level.
 This involved breaking-out and lowering the floor and some underpinning in reinforced concrete.
 The result is a fantastic basement with wide access steps down from the garden, which is great for grabbing bikes and golf clubs without having to go through the main house.
 The basement also provides a games room, utility, and lots of storage space.

-The ground floor space is given over to a large open kitchen and living space, that is lit through tall glass doors that open directly on to the garden.
-The space is centred around a free standing fire place with new flue that rises to roof level of the house.
-Towards the front of the space the newly extended kitchen has a large island.
+The ground floor is given over to a large kitchen and living space lit through tall glass doors that open directly on to the garden.
+The room is centred around a free standing fire place with new flue that rises to roof level of the house.
 We’ve also opened up the hall and first floor landing with a new two storey glazed extension.
 This gives great views of the garden and access to a new first floor bathroom.

 The property was in a conservation area and so it was important to give careful consideration to local planning policy.
 The design, materials, and views from the street were planned with this in mind.
 As this project involved a Basement a full Basement Impact Assessment was also needed in order to win planning approval.